TeamTGS/METR4202_Lab2/README.md

 camera calibration parameters from defined workspace

 sensor_placement.m:
-return the real world X Y coordinates by projection matrix
+return the real world X Y coordinates of central frame by projection matrix with the depth value of the central from return from kinect